fishcus/KAP-manual/en/troubleshooting/service_status.en.md

 #### Three levels of Service Status

 - *Green:* Good, indicating that the service status is healthy
-- *Yellow:* Warning, indicating that there are some problems which may impact KAP performance.
+- *Yellow:* Warning, indicating that there are some problems which may impact Kyligence Enterprise performance.
 - *Red:* Error or crash, indicating that there is something wrong with the service status or the service throws exception.